 However, the best weapon against fear is knowledge.
 With that in mind, we've compiled and analyzed airplane safety statistics that may help people who are nervous about getting on a flight.

 Pilots, airplane technicians and flight traffic controllers are all highly educated and possess a large amount of specialist knowledge.
 Pilots face a rigorous training program in order to achieve nationally recognized certification.
 They must also earn thousands of flight hours before they can even begin flying commercial planes.

 They must also go through regular training and re-certification throughout their careers.
 Essentially, every person who is involved with flying a plane is very, very good at their job.
 In addition, backup systems in every plane provide for safety during emergencies that would have been fatal just decades ago.

-According to statistics provided by the Federal Aviation Administration (FAA), there are 30,000 flights a day within the US alone.
-The fact that we can only recall two or three major accidents a year is a testament to the airline industry’s dedication to safety.
+According to statistics provided by the Federal Aviation Administration (FAA), there are 40,000+ flights with 2.6 million passengers within the US alone, every day.
+The relatively very small number of major accidents a year is a testament to the airline industry’s dedication to safety.
 See our breakdown of courses for the fear of flying to learn more about airline safety.

 Of Those Afraid To Fly: